Zayn Malik’s Second Album 2017: Evil Twin Roger Collaborated With Z

 The end of the Zayn Malik and Perrie Edwards engagement was tragic and hurtful to both parties, but Perrie has explained her side.
 Z has yet to explain his.
 At the time, back in 2015, Z was the strong silent type.

-Now though Zayn Malik has learned to express his feelings a lot more since his first album.
-Z told The Sunday Times Style, he had since then found “strength in expressing emotion.”
+Now, though, Zayn Malik has learned to express his feelings a lot more since his first album.
+Z told the Sunday Times Style, he had since then found “strength in expressing emotion.”

 “I think there’s a strength in expressing emotion.
 If you were a guy, you used to have to be really masculine, but now expressing emotion is accepted and respected.”